Radnen/link.js/README.md

 a large speed boost and a shallow memory footprint.

 How does Link.js compare to similar libraries?
 See /benchmark for tests.
 It is already much faster than Lazy and Lo-Dash, which are the two main libraries tested against.
+You can run the benchmarks yourself by visiting: http://radnen.tengudev.com/link-benchmark/

 It also has some built-in optimizations that leverage your work to try and do two things at once so-to-speak (see: how it works).